a sequence change extending the amino acid sequence at the N- or C-terminal end with one or more amino acids.

 Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frame shift or as an extension?

-The variant is in the translation termination codon and therefore by definition an extension.
+The variant extends the amino acid sequence at the C-terminal end and is therefore by definition an extension.